championwescott/curling-scoreboard/README.md

 "scoreboard_backend.py" will monitor the MQTT topic and write the received JSON output to a file.

 "scoreboard_frontend.py" will read tha file, and display an updating, textbased scoreboard.
+Ideally, this would pull data from your League backend to populate draw times and matchups.

 "scoreboard-code.ino" is the firmware for the microcontroller.
 Should be able to compile and load it from an Arduino IDE.
 I am also working on an ESPHome configuration.